zxzxzx1234/laborator-poo/README.md

 # laborator-poo

-Blackjack game with SFML GUI
+Blackjack game with SFML 2.6